-Most of us love a visit to a vineyard, but there’s so much more to the magnificent Hunter region than just cellar doors.
+Most of us love a visit to a vineyard, and the Hunter region in New South Wales has plenty to enthral wine lovers.

-Located just a two hour drive north of Sydney, the area is rich in fascinating historic sites all set against a backdrop of stunning natural landscapes.
-It’s time to explore the beautiful sandy beaches, forests, waterways and diverse urban centres of this former penal settlement.
+Located just a two hour drive north of Sydney, the area is also rich in fascinating historic sites set against a backdrop of stunning natural landscapes.
+It’s time to explore the beautiful sandy beaches, forests, waterways and diverse urban centres of this magnificent part of Australia.

 Here are ten top things to do in the Hunter Valley region.